-Terry Woolford, Chief Commercial Officer, Cole Kepro International LLC, dba American Locker
+By Terry Woolford, Chief Commercial Officer, Cole Kepro International LLC, dba American Locker

 With the growth in online retailing and e-commerce, parcel and package deliveries are growing by more than 25% year over year.
 Add to this the fact that the market for multifamily apartment housing is on the increase, with 37% of the US population renting equally some 111 million residents.
 It’s easy to realize the market need for a more efficient and convenient parcel and package delivery paradigm.
-Of all the applications for electronic lockers including guest rental systems, asset management lockers and retailer click and collect systems it is electronic parcel lockers for delivery that is spearheading the industry growth.
+Of all the applications for electronic lockers including guest rental systems, intelligent lockers, asset management lockers and retailer click and collect systems it is parcel delivery that is spearheading the industry growth.

 According to global courier ParcelHero, 12% of deliveries are unsuccessful at the first attempt, these attempts usually results in a card being left with instructions for arranging another delivery attempt or the customer to arrange collection from a depot.
 Either way it costs time and money and detracts from the consumer experience.
 Equally affected by this are both renters and owners, a delivery not requiring a signature is typically left on the doorstep, the insecure nature of this is obvious.
 Not only is the package at risk from theft, it also signals to those with nefarious intentions, there is a good chance the resident is away from home.

 It is often cited by apartment managers that handling resident packages and parcels is one of the top issues they face.
 Some apartments are now refusing to accept packages due to liability, package storage and consuming significant management time.
 It’s a problem all year round but especially during busing holiday periods.
 During Black Friday and Cyber Monday parcel deliveries can peak at a burgeoning 5x times usual volume.